 2.6 "Delivery Point" shall mean that specific point where title to the Gas transfers and at which the Parties have agreed to make and take delivery of Gas, as specified in a Short Form and Telecopy Confirmation.

+2.7 “Depreciation, Depletion and Amortization Expense” means, with respect to BUYER for any period, the total amount of consolidated depreciation, depletion and amortization expense (exclusive of the amortization of the principal amount of any indebtedness) and other similar non-cash operating charges for such person for such period.

+2.8 “EBITDA” means, with respect to BUYER for any period, the aggregate amount of its Net Income plus the sum of (to the extent deducted in calculating Net Income) (i) the aggregate amount of Interest Expense for such period, (ii) the aggregate amount of consolidated income taxes for such person for such period, (iii) Depreciation, Depletion and Amortization Expense for such period, (iv) all amounts (to the extent not already included in (iii) above) attributable to other (a) non-cash operating charges and (b) non-cash non-operating charges for such period, and (v) all consolidated extraordinary non-cash charges for such person during such period minus, without duplication, all consolidated extraordinary gains for such person during such period.

+2.9 “EBITDA Coverage Ratio” means, with respect to any period, the ratio of (i) EBITDA for such period to (ii) the aggregate amount of Interest Expense for such period.

-2.7 "Firm" shall mean that the BUYER and SELLER are bound to undertake those steps or efforts which either party has or both parties have agreed to take in performing obligations.
+2.10 "Firm" shall mean that the BUYER and SELLER are bound to undertake those steps or efforts which either party has or both parties have agreed to take in performing obligations.
 When agreeing to "Firm" transactions, both parties guarantee absolutely, subject only to "force majeure", the completion or fulfillment of the agreed-upon obligations, unless otherwise so specified in the Term Contract's language.
 "Firm" provisions in the Base Sales Contract are denoted with an "F".

+2.11 “GAAP” means generally accepted accounting principles that are generally accepted in the country in which the applicable party is organized and on a basis consistent with prior periods.

-2.8 "Gas" shall mean merchantable natural gas that meets or exceeds the specifications of Transporter in effect at the time the gas is delivered, including, but not limited to, quality, temperature, and pressure specifications.
+2.12 "Gas" shall mean natural gas that meets or exceeds the specifications of Transporter in effect at the time the gas is delivered, including, but not limited to, quality, temperature, and pressure specifications.

-2.9 "Gas Day" shall mean a period of twenty-four (24) consecutive hours, coextensive with a "day" as defined in the tariff of the Transporter delivering Gas to the Delivery Point in a particular Transaction.
+2.13 "Gas Day" shall mean a period of twenty-four (24) consecutive hours, coextensive with a "day" as defined in the tariff of the Transporter delivering Gas to the Delivery Point in a particular Transaction.